Semantics-aware Dataset Discovery from Data Lakes with Contextualized Column-based Representation Learning: Experiments

 \section{Experiments}

-In this section, we present empirical evaluations of \name on real-world data lake corpora.
+We now present an evaluation of \name on real-world data lake corpora.
 First, we show that \name achieves new state-of-the-art results on table union search by outperforming the previous best methods by 6.8\% in MAP and Recall.
-Next, our scalability experiments show that \name (especially with the HNSW index) achieves significant performance gain (up to 3,000x) while preserving reasonable performance of effectiveness.
+Next, our scalability experiments show that \name (especially with the HNSW index) achieves significant performance gain (up to 3,000x) while preserving reasonable effectiveness performance.
 Lastly, we conduct case studies to show how \name can generalize to another two dataset discovery applications: column clustering and table discovery for downstream machine learning tasks.
-Due to the space limitation, we include additional results and discussions in the online appendix~\footnote{\url{https://github.com/megagonlabs/starmie/blob/main/appendix.pdf}}.
+We include additional results and discussions in the appendix that is available in the full technical report~\cite{DBLP:journals/corr/abs-2210-01922}.